eldoy/weblang/README.md

 const db = function({
-  state,  // the runner's state with vars and return code,   // the actual code sent to weblang, untouched blob,   // the internal object used by weblang, with ids raw,    // the object you send to this function val,    // the object, variables and pipes applied key,    // the name of the function, here 'db' setter, // store the result in this variable
+  state,  // the runner's state with vars and return code,   // the actual code sent to weblang, untouched ast,    // the abstract syntax tree like object, with ids line,   // the current object being processed val,    // the object, variables and pipes applied key,    // the name of the function, here 'db' setter, // store the result in this variable